-George Megalogenis has thirty years' experience in the media, including over a decade in the federal parliamentary press gallery.
-His book The Australian Moment won the 2013 Prime Minister's Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction, and formed the basis for the ABC documentary series Making Australia Great.
-His most recent book is Australia's Second Chance and he is also author of Faultlines, The Longest Decade and the best-selling Quarterly Essay 40, Trivial Pursuit: Leadership and the End of the Reform Era.
+George Megalogenis has thirty years’ experience in the media, including over a decade in the federal parliamentary press gallery.
+His book The Australian Moment won the 2013 Prime Minister’s Literary Award for Non-fiction and the 2012 Walkley Award for Non-fiction.
+He is also author of Faultlines, The Longest Decade, Australia’s Second Chance, The Football Solution and three Quarterly Essays.

 By the author

 Between the fires and the plague, Scott Morrison had no choice but to adapt his style of leadership.
 But does he have an exit strategy for Australia from the pandemic?

 In this original essay, George Megalogenis explores the new politics of care and fear.
 He shows how our economic officials learnt the lessons of past recessions and applied them to new circumstances.
 But where to from here?
 Megalogenis analyses the shifting dynamics of the federation, and the appeal of closed borders.
 He discusses the fate of higher education – what happened to the clever country?
 And he asks: what should government be responsible for in the twenty-first century, and does the Morrison government have the imagination for the job?

 “Morrison has no political interest in talking about the future.
 But passivity does not reduce the threat of another outbreak.
 In any case, the future is making demands on Australia in other ways.”

 In this urgent essay, George Megalogenis argues that Australia risks becoming globalisation’s next and most unnecessary victim.
 The next shock, whenever it comes, will find us with our economic guard down, and a political system that has shredded its authority.